 Meet the team

 My name is Lorraine and I have worked in Childcare for many years.
-I have been the Pre School Manager here for the past 15 years.
+I have been the Pre School Manager here since 2003.
 I'm very passionate about giving the children in my care the very best start in their learning and development.
-I have a son who is 21 and a daughter who is 18.
+I have a son and a daughter.
 I am a NNEB nursery nurse.

 Level 3 Practitioner

-My name is Kelly, I started volunteering 11 1/2 years ago whilst studying for my Level 3 in Childcare.
+My name is Kelly, I started volunteering many years ago whilst studying for my Level 3 in Childcare.
 I was then the Preschool administrator for a period of 6 years, before returning to the preschool as a practitioner.

 All of my own children have attended the Pre School and transitioned well into school.